A Society of Scottish Artists satellite exhibition hosted by An Lanntair.

 Delivery and Collection

-Artists will be required to cover the cost of transportation to and from the venue, although we will work with artists to find the best and most cost-effective way of transporting works.
+Artists will be required to cover the cost of transportation to and from the venue.
+We will work with artists to find the best and most cost-effective way of transporting works too and from the venue and are looking at various options to reduce costs such as sharing courier costs.
 Artists are responsible for insuring their own works.
 Work not collected at the stated times will be subject to a daily charge of £10 and will be disposed of after one week.